githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 In this module you will:

-- Review how to install the GitHub Actions Importer CLI extension and ensure it's up to date
-- Understand the GitHub Actions Importer commands: audit, forecast, dry-run, and migrate as well as learn what cannot be migrated automatically
+- Learn about the two distinct phases of a GitHub Actions Importer migration and the phases' associated commands
 - Run through a mock migration lab exercise for one of the supported CI/CD platforms listed below

 ## Prerequisites